Coccydynia (Tailbone Pain)

 - Symptoms and signs of coccydynia include focal pain and tenderness at the tailbone.
 The pain is usually dull and achy.

-- Injury is the major risk factor for coccydynia.
+- An injury to the coccyx is a major risk factor for coccydynia.

 - Coccydynia is diagnosed based on the history and physical examination.